 Organising Your Wedding Table

-When you’re planning your wedding reception, there are some things that the restaurant will take care of, and some things you should take care of.
-Of course, things like the table itself, the chairs, the plates and tablecloths will all be organised and set up by the restaurant itself.
+When you’re planning your wedding reception there are some things that the venue will take care of and some things you should take care of.
+Of course, things like the table itself, the chairs, the plates and tablecloths will all be organised and set up by the venue.
 Other necessities include:

 • Wine glasses and champagne flutes